Who are the Job Creators?

 As you watch all this, keep one thing in mind.
 All these people and all these businesses they are all talking about—they are all dependent on one central fact: Everything is dependent on whether the public will buy the products and services of these companies.
 And the public is the great majority of people out there.
 Some might call them the 99 percent.
 Others might call them the masses, and others might call them the majority.
 And if it’s just the majority, it’s far beyond 51 percent.
 If it’s not the 99 percent, it most certainly is the 90 percent.

 That’s right, the success and failure of all these businesses is dependent on the consumer buying the products and services these companies provide.
 Without that consumer, the companies are nothing.

-For the sake of simplicity, let’s call them the 99 percent, even though it is probably just the 90 percent.
+For the sake of simplicity, let’s call them the 99 percent, even though it is probably just the 90 percent (we are generalizing).
 Plus, 99 percent has a nice ring to it.

 That leaves the one percent.
 Who needs who?

 What Would Happen if the One Percent Disappeared?

 Suppose that by some magic wave of a wand, the one percent just disappeared.
 What would happen?
 Certainly, a new one percent would arise out of the 99 percent.
 And life and business would go on.
 There would be many bumps and hardships, but life would go on.

 Now suppose that the 99 percent disappeared by that wave of a wand.
 What would the one percent do?
 They would lose everything they have.
 Money would inflate to being worthless.
 Even gold and diamonds would be close to worthless, as their value is also based on demand.
 Everything would come to a temporary stop and those who own cars, airplanes, boats—everything requiring fuel would grind to a halt.